 Targeted Intervention Days aim to reduce the number of specific issues a local area experiences through an engaging and challenging session for the young people involved.

 The day will challenge young people’s perceptions and ask them to take responsibility for their actions and build a relationship with their local fire station.

 The five hour sessions can cover one of the following themes:

 FAST, FURIOUS & FATAL

 A session to look at road safety and the consequences of reckless driving, practically investigating what the aftermath of a crash is.

 An experience-orientated session looking at the dangers of fire setting and ASB.

 An interactive day focusing on the issues surrounding open water.
 It investigates what consequences could be of misusing open water and looks at plans to keep safe

 ACTION STRIKE BACK

-A challenging and provoking session for those involved with ASB, focusing on what else these young people can do for the world around them.
+A challenging and provoking session for those involved or associated with ASB.

 Challenging young people to consider the effects of ASB and playing with fireworks and during the bonfire night period, or at other times of the year if an issue arises.